|

 In bad money news, got a letter from ATT yesterday saying that "one of my plans" is going to be more expensive soon.
 They don't tell me which one (cell? internet? landline?), or by how much.
 Just a vague, "hey, we want more of your money", and a catch of..."hm, maybe you should call us and see if we can bundle services for you".
 Makes me angry.

 In good money news, I got a check from AAA as part of their profit sharing program (who knew)...$60.
 Wahoo!
 Shame I've cancelled my insurance through them and am moving to Liberty Mutual (combined auto and home savings of $200 a year).
-But I will still gladly deposit that check Smile Thanks, guys!
+But I will still gladly deposit that check Thanks, guys!

-August 9th, 2007 at 08:55 pm
+August 9th, 2007 at 09:55 pm

-little experiment.
+So, I got the results of my Text is little experiment and Link is http://schadenfreude.savingadvice.com/2007/08/04/experiment-sneaky-bank_28891/ little experiment.
 Verdict?
 Charter One Loans are bastardly!
 Yes, I'm sure that's a real word.
 It is now.

 I sent $100 to the home equity loan AFTER my normal payment, and they cheerfully applied the entire amount to interest only, even though I specified principal.
 I called and she's having the charge moved to principal but the only way to ensure that extra payments make it to my balance is to send them in with my regular monthly payment.
 So I can't send 2 a month without having to call and reiterate where the second one should go.
 This daily interest accrual stinks.

-August 9th, 2007 at 04:23 am
+August 9th, 2007 at 05:23 am

 Spending: